b21946735/FamilyConnect/README.md

 Our Motivation
 In an era dominated by digital screens, familial bonds can fray, as smartphones and tablets often lead to fragmented communication and a lack of engagement within households.
 Our project's motivation lies in addressing these modern-day family challenges.
 We are driven by the desire to trigger family connections and simplify household task management while promoting positive behaviors among family members.

+Key Features
+Shared Calendar: A centralized calendar for scheduling and organizing family events, appointments, and activities.
+This feature helps streamline coordination, reduce scheduling conflicts, and encourage better organization within the household.

+Task Management: This feature allows users to assign tasks to each other.
+Completing tasks earns points, which can be used to forward progress then unlock rewards.
+Task verification ensures the authenticity of completed responsibilities, promoting accountability among family members.

+Positive Behavior Development: The application incorporates behavior development.
+It includes progresses, task, and rewards to instill positive behaviors and a sense of responsibility among children and teenagers.

+Family Chat: An integrated chat feature that allows family members to communicate in real-time.
+This enhances communication and helps in planning, coordinating, and sharing moments together, thereby strengthening family bonds.